 - Your company’s anniversary, award win or other big news

-- Event’s created by others: Small Business Saturday, the government’s yearly Budget announcement, a trade fair you’re attending, a big news or industry announcement
+- Events created by others, such as Small Business Saturday, the government’s yearly Budget announcement, a trade fair you’re attending, a big news or industry announcement

 Often businesses don’t make the most of an event as they haven’t prepared their social media in advance.
-If you want to have a successful social media campaign then follow my pointers below on how to get ready for your event.
+If you want to have a successful social media campaign then follow my pointers below on how to get ready for such an event.

 Things to consider when planning: